tragetraje/Practical-JavaScript/notes.md

 ##  10. Requirements v10

-  We're working on creating a new delete button, to simplify our code we'll write a new method to do that which finally shold return a button:
+  We're working on creating a new delete button, to simplify our code we'll write a new method to do that which finally should return a button:

   ```javascript
   var view = {